-The Panel also realizes that if growers (farmers) or managers do not attend some meaningful, pragmatic training, the desired goal of reducing nitrate leaching will not be met.
+The Panel realizes that if growers (farmers) or managers do not attend some meaningful, pragmatic training as described earlier, the desired goal of reducing nitrate leaching will not be met.
 It was the consensus of the Panel members that compliance will be low unless there is some enforceable requirement.
 The Panel members struggled with defining the proper incentives for grower compliance with management plan and training requirements.
 A variety of ideas were discussed, without a final decision for a recommendation.

 One of the stronger ideas presented was that nitrogen fertilizer sales should be handled the same way as pesticide sales, in the sense that pesticides can only be sold if a purchaser has a valid and current permit.
 There are testing and continuing education requirements to obtain and maintain the permit.
 The permit is issued and recorded by the county Agricultural Commissioner, and must be on file with the pesticide seller.
-In a similar fashion, nitrogen fertilizers could only be sold if farms have on record, at the fertilizer sales office, a form that certifies the completion of a satisfactory irrigation water and nitrogen management plan.
+In a similar fashion, nitrogen fertilizers could be sold only on the condition that farms have on record, at the fertilizer sales office, a form that certifies the completion of a satisfactory irrigation water and nitrogen management plan.